schmaustech/assisted-installer-pxe-blog/README.md

 $ oc -n kni21 patch -p '{"spec":{"approved":true}}' --type merge agent <AGENT_ID_NAME>
 ~~~

-Or we can approve them all as we did in when we bound them.
+Or we can approve them all as we did when we bound them in a previous step.
 Note that the cluster installation will not proceed until they are approved.

 ~~~bash
 $ oc get agent -n kni21 -ojson | jq -r '.items[] | select(.spec.approved==false) | .metadata.name'| xargs oc -n kni21 patch -p '{"spec":{"approved":true}}' --type merge agent